C-C chemokine receptor type 7: Clinical significance

-CCR7 is expressed by various cancer cells, such as nonsmall lung cancer, gastric cancer and oesophageal cancer.
+CCR7 is expressed by various cancer cells, such as breast cancer, nonsmall lung cancer, gastric cancer and oesophageal cancer.
+In human breast cancer patients, expression of CCR7 in triple negative breast cancer increases the length of disease free survival following surgical removal.
+These observations were reproduced in a mouse model of breast cancer, where expression of CCR7 in PyVMT breast cancer cells prolonged survival and reduced lung metastases.
 Expression of CCR7, usually with VEGF family proteins, by cancer cells is linked with metastasis and generally poorer prognosis.
 Multiple mechanisms through which CCR7 expression changes the prognosis of cancer patients have been discovered.
+For instance, in a mouse model of human T-cell acute lymphoblastic leukemia, overexpression of CCR7 has been linked to leukemic cell invasion of the central nervous system, via proteins called beta 2 integrins, and reduced overall survival.
 As described above on the example of dendritic cells, CCR7 enhances survival of the cell and enables it to migrate following CCL19/CCL21 gradient, which leads to lymph nodes, in addition to that it has been shown that CCR7 ligation promotes EMT transition, which is cruicial for metastasis, as it allows cells to detach and migrate.
 Also CCR7 signalling induces VEGF-C and VEGF-D molecules, which promote lymphoneogenesis around the tumour.